Skip to main content

 • Designed to serve as a legal document: numbered pages, index, and identification fields reduce record ambiguity during reviews.

-• Dual “signature” and “date” lines at the base of each page support controlled sign-off behavior in shared environments.
+• Dual “signature” and “date” lines at the base of each page support controlled sign-off behavior.

 • Sewn pages with silicone-free thread and a Mylar® gloss film laminate cover for durability and reduced handling fallout.